 Different Types Of Betta Fish Colors

-Betta fish can come in many different colors so let’s talk about the most common color variations that these neat little fish can come in.
+Betta fish can come in many different colors so let’s talk about the most common color variations that these neat little fish can come in, the below should help answer your question "what kind of betta fish do i have?".

 Red is a very dominant color in Betta fish.
 Many solid pattern Betta fish will feature a bright red color.